ndb796/Statistical-Natural-Language-Processing-Keynotes/Statistical Machine Translation.md

     * The clean (original) data can not be observed directly
     * Noisy channel adds some noise to the data
 * Decoder
-    * Estimates the original data from the noiy data
+    * Estimates the original data from the noisy  data
     * Recovered data may contain some errors
-    * Our goal is designing the decoder that recover the data with minimum errors
+    * Our goal is designing the decoder that recovers  the data with minimum errors

 ### Noisy Channel Model in SMT

-* Given a source sentence S find T taht maximizes probability of T given S
+* Given a source sentence S find T that maximizes the probability of T given S
 * Language model
-    * Role: Making fluent sentence
+    * Role: Making a fluent sentence
-    * Model for target language
+    * Model for the target language
 * Translation model:
-    * Role: Making correct translation
+    * Role: Making a correct translation
     * Model for both languages
 * Decoder
-    * Role: Find a sentence which gives best score
+    * Role: Find a sentence which gives the best score
     * We use P(S|T)P(T) rather than P(T|S).

 ### Parallel Corpus

-* Two or more texts written in different languages have same meaning
+* Two or more texts written in different languages have the same meaning
 * We need alignments at least sentence level

 ### N-gram Language Model